Vodafone and Liberty face battle for Kabel Deutschland

 The ability of the bidders to fund a deal would also be considered, the source added, pointing to concerns about Liberty's finances given its recent deal-making.

-Liberty, which is owned by U.S. tycoon John Malone, bought Virgin Media in Britain for about $15.75 billion in February and a 13 percent stake in Ziggo ZIGGO.AS in the Netherlands for 633 million euros in March.
+Liberty, which is owned by U.S. tycoon John Malone, bought Virgin Media in Britain for about $15.75 billion in February and a 13 percent stake in Ziggo in the Netherlands for 633 million euros ($844.9 million) in March.

 For its part, Vodafone can finance the offer since its leverage is lower than telecom peers.
 But ratings agency Fitch said that the group would be downgraded by one notch if it acquired Kabel Deutschland without taking other measures to reduce debt.